 Things I don’t remember

-I basically spent my teens living, breathing and dreaming about computers and business.
+I basically spent my late teens living, breathing and dreaming about computers and business.
 I was creating my own programs, running up huge phone bills on bulletin boards, typesetting my own fanzine (about games, and of course I sold it at school for a profit), creating primitive websites, hacking apps, pirating games, designing graphics, and much more, but always promoting what I was doing – through something that I later learned was marketing.